CedricChnfr/portfolio/_posts/Courses/2024-10-03-embedded-ia-iot.markdown

 ### D.II.
 Self Evaluation
 - **Acquired Skills**: Developed a solid understanding of AI and its application in IoT.
 However, more focus on advanced optimization techniques would be beneficial.
-- **Skills to Develop**: Need to deepen knowledge in continuous integration and continuous deployment (CI/CD) practices for AI development.
+- **Skills to Develop**: Need to enhance understanding of advanced model optimization techniques for embedded AI applications.

 ### D.III.
 Balance Sheet